kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   export GH_FOLDER="{GH_FOLDER_FOR_FUNCTION_RESOURCES}"
   ```

-4. Run this command to apply CRDs of the Flux operator to the `flux` Namespace on your cluster.
+4. Run this command to apply CRDs of the Flux operator to the `flux` Namespace on your cluster:

   ```bash
   fluxctl install \